From a SCDES certified backflow tester.

 Please bear in mind, I’m not a scientist, so this is just basic stuff I’ve learned as a plumber over the past 25 years.
 So as a plumber, I only know of 2 ways to prevent potable water from freezing: heat and motion.

 First, if the freezing point of water is 32 degrees and you keep the water’s temperature above 32 degrees, using a heat source, it will not freeze.
-Many commercial backflow prevention assemblies are located inside of a climate controlled building, so freezing temperatures and theives don’t affect them. (***A quick note – insulation bags do not produce heat).
+Most backflow prevention assemblies are located outdoors, subject to freezing temperatures. (***A quick note – insulation bags do not produce heat).

 With over 25 years of backflow experience, we’ve seen numerous methods employed to try to prevent freeze damage to backflow prevention devices.
 Blankets taped around assemblies, boxes filled with insulation, newspapers and magazines wrapped around the assemblies.
 None of these methods worked.